The Broken Pencil Zine Awards: Celebrating international zine and self-publishing excellence since 2017.

 We unfortunately cannot provide travel or accommodation funding for our nominees at this time.
 However if you plan to come to Canzine and accept your award in person, we can offer you a complimentary exhibitor table, hype up your appearance, give you some time to present at the Awards Ceremony, help sell your wares and generally help you out.

 Step 6.
 Grand Prize?!!

-Winners will also be profiled in Broken Pencil Magazine and on brokenpencil.com, along with excerpts from the winning zines.
+Winners will also be interviewed and profiled in Broken Pencil Magazine and on brokenpencil.com, along with excerpts from the winning zines.
 Should you wish to participate, winners and nominees will also be sold on the BP online store, sold at special displays at zine fairs and stores, and presented at special displays at libraries.

 Any questions or concerns can be directed to [email protected]

 Help promote the zine awards!

 Share this page!
 Posters and digital assets in a range of sizes will soon be available as well.

 If you’d like a stack of postcards for your zine library, zine fair, small press shop or other establishments, email [email protected] and we’ll coordinate to get you some.